 Adobe text editor also comes with some unique features such as Extract, which would get the gradient, font, color, and measurement information from a PSD (Photoshop Document).
 After that, this information will be automatically converted into clean CSS.
 So, when you want to convert a PSD into a website, get yourself a lot of time saved.

 Download from Website: Brackets

 You might have heard about Komodo IDE (Integrated Development Environment), which is one of the popular IDE among developers.
-Komodo Edit is a light version of the same and it is free.
+Komodo Edit is a light version of the same, and it is free.
 It is a fact that the app lacks behind other text editors by a number of features, but Komodo has got all the relevant features.
-You are getting common and useful features such as auto-complete, markdown viewing, Multi-language support and change tracking with Komodo Edit.
+You are getting common and useful features such as auto-complete, markdown viewing, Multi-language support, and change tracking with Komodo Edit.

 Download from Website: Komodo Edit

 jEdit, also known as mature programmer’s text editor, is a free text editor.
-This code editor has got pre-mapped shortcuts for Mac OS which would help you a lot while coding.
+This code editor has got pre-mapped shortcuts for Mac OS, which would help you a lot while coding.
 To quickly return to a marked position, it provides the markers feature.

 You could copy as many lines of code as you like since jEdit comes with an unlimited clipboard.
-Don’t see jEdit as just a text editor, it’s a text editor maintained by a community of programmers across the globe, who by the way provides all the extensions for the app.
+Don’t see jEdit as just a text editor, and it’s a text editor maintained by a community of programmers across the globe, who by the way, provides all the extensions for the app.
 But that’s not it, by adopting jEdit you are entering such a large community where you can learn a lot more about programming.

 Download from Website: jEdit

 Visual Studio Code, a Microsoft owned text editor.
 If you are using Visual Studio Code, you don’t have to worry about which platform you are in, Windows or Mac, you are covered.
 Since VS Code also comes with macOS compatibility and you don’t have to pay anything for it.